paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If **yes**, then let's continue.

 **Disable LibreLink Bluetooth Permission**

-To avoid problems with the LibreLink app "stealing" the Bluetooth connection from xDrip4iOS, we need to ensure that the LibreLink app has it's Bluetooth permissions disabled.
+To avoid problems with the LibreLink app "stealing" the Bluetooth connection from xDrip4iOS, we need to ensure that the LibreLink app has it's Bluetooth permissions disabled. <span style="color:red">This is not optional!</span> You must do it.

 Go to your iPhone Settings and scroll down to LibreLink.
 Select the app and in the options, disable Bluetooth.